Alternating Current Circuit: Fundamentals, Formulas, and Real-World Insight

-In alternating current circuit theory, an AC circuit is supplied by an AC voltage thus its current will flow from positive to negative, then from negative to positive polarity, as we understood in Sinusoidal Waveform.
+In alternating current circuit theory, an AC circuit is an electrical circuit supplied by an AC voltage thus its current will flow from positive to negative, then from negative to positive polarity, as we understood in Sinusoidal Waveform.

 The AC circuit will have its amplitude oscillating between positive value, zero, and negative value.
 This oscillating voltage and current is repeated in a specific interval of times.
 There are various waveforms in an AC circuit but we will study the sinusoidal waveform because it is the most common.